status-im/status-go/cmd/status-cli/README.md

 # run alice's server
 ./status-cli serve

-# run Bob's server in another terminal with the logged pubkey of Alice
+# run charlie's server in another terminal with the logged pubkey of Alice
 ./status-cli serve -n charlie -p 8565 -a <alice-pubkey>
 ```